"GeForce is made for gaming": NVIDIA limits RTX 3060 cryptomining capabilities

 This quote comes from NVIDIA's latest GeForce blog post, in which the company announced it is halving the hash rate of its latest RTX 3060 card.
 The 3060's driver will be able to detect attributes of the Ethereum cryptomining algorithm and subsequently halve the hash rate efficiency.

-The reduced hash rate efficiency should not impact the GPU's performance when playing games, meaning that by deterring miners from buying tens of RTX 3060 cards for mining, gamers will be left to clash only with scalpers to buy the GPU when it launches on February 25.
+The reduced hash rate efficiency should not impact the GPU's performance when playing games.
+By deterring miners from buying tens of RTX 3060 cards for mining, gamers will be left to clash only with scalpers to buy the GPU when it launches on February 25.

 NVIDIA CMP announced